-Cactus [3] was originally developed as a framework for finding numerical solutions to Einstein's equations and has since evolved into a general-purpose, open source, problem solving environment that provides a unified, modular, and parallel computational framework for scientists and engineers.
-The name Cactus comes from the design of central core (or

-"flesh") which connects to application modules (or "thorns") through an extensible interface.
+Cactus [7] was originally developed as a framework for finding numerical solutions to Einstein's equations and has since evolved into a general-purpose, open source, problem solving environment that provides a unified, modular, and parallel computational framework for scientists and engineers.
+The name Cactus comes from the design of central core (or "flesh") which connects to application modules (or "thorns") through an extensible interface.
 Thorns can implement custom applications, as well as computational capabilities (e.g. parallel I/O or checkpointing).
+See Chapter ?? for an extended discussion of Cactus.